-- CUSIP is a registered trademark of the American Bankers Association.
+(1) CUSIP is a registered trademark of the American Bankers Association.
 CUSIP data herein is provided by CUSIP Global Services, managed by S&P Global Market Intelligence on behalf of the American Bankers Association.
 CUSIP numbers have been assigned to this issue by the CUSIP Service Bureau and are included solely for the convenience of the owners of the Bonds.
 This data is not intended to create a database and does not serve in any way as a substitute for the CUSIP services.
-None of the Authority, the Financial Advisor or the Underwriters shall be responsible for the selection or correctness of the CUSIP numbers set forth herein. - Yield calculated based on the assumption that the Bonds will be called for redemption on the first optional call date, February 1, 2027, at par plus accrued interest to the date of redemption.
+None of the Authority, the Financial Advisor or the Underwriters shall be responsible for the selection or correctness of the CUSIP numbers set forth herein.

 REDEMPTION . . .
-The Authority reserves the right, at its option, to redeem Bonds having stated maturities on and after February 1, 2028, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 1, 2027 or on any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Redemption").
+The Authority reserves the right, at its option, to redeem Bonds having stated maturities on and after February 1, 2029, in whole or in part in principal amounts of \$5,000 or any integral multiple thereof, on February 1, 2028 or on any date thereafter, at the par value thereof plus accrued interest to the date of redemption (see "THE BONDS - Redemption").